 Interest income consists primarily of interest income earned on cash and cash equivalents.
-During the years ended December 31, 2020 and 2019, interest income was \$0.1 million and \$0.3 million, respectively.
+During the year ended December 31, 2020, interest income was \$0.1 million.
+During the year ended December 31, 2021 we had an immaterial amount of interest income.